 - Red Pepper Flakes – Sprinkle some red pepper flakes to add a little kick of spice.
 If you don’t like spicy flavors, you can leave this ingredient out.

-Tips and Tricks for Chicken Alfredo Soup
+Tips for Making Chicken Alfredo Soup with Tortellini

-- Stir to Prevent Clumps.
 The key to preventing clumps in your alfredo is stirring the pot frequently as you make the soup base.

 You’ll want to pay special attention to the flour, adding it slowly and whisking it well to make sure that it gets fully incorporated.